 Beware the preprint!

-Know that there is a growing practice known as pre-publishing, where the result of studies are released to the public before the time-consuming process of peer-reviewing and publishing begins.
+There is a growing practice known as pre-publishing, where the result of studies are released to the public before the time-consuming process of peer-reviewing and publishing begins.

 There are obvious concerns about data no one else has analyzed, and major news outlets regularly report the findings of preprints without really explaining what that means.
 Sometimes the article will plainly identify the source as preprint, but also keep an eye out for language like, “preliminary results suggest.”

-Opinions on the practice of pre-publishing are far ranging, but the point is: be aware that pre-publishing is a thing, and know that it means the data hasn’t been reviewed and critiqued by qualified experts yet.
+Opinions on the practice of pre-publishing are far ranging, but the point is: be aware that pre-publishing is a thing, and it means the data hasn’t been reviewed and critiqued by qualified experts yet.

 Who was the study funded by?